Extreme mass-ratio inspirals and extra dimensions: Insights from modified Teukolsky framework: Results

-In Fig. (\ref{fig:dephasing2}), we provide the estimated dephasing with the use of fluxes and orbital evolution obtained through MTE.
-Similar to Fig. (\ref{fig:dephasing1}), we plot the radial and azimuthal dephasings for distinct values of ($Q, e$).
+\item In Fig.~(\ref{fig:dephasing2}), we provide the dephasing using the fluxes and orbital evolution obtained through MTE.
+Similar to Fig. (\ref{fig:dephasing1}), we plot the radial and azimuthal dephasings for distinct values of ($Q, e_0$).
 We also notice that as we increase eccentricity, the corresponding dephasing also increases.
-Importantly, the inclusion of the correction coming from the MTE introduces appreciable changes in the dephasings.
-It is apparent from Fig. (\ref{fig:dephasing1}) and (\ref{fig:dephasing2}) that the dephasing that comes from the MTE approach gives more pronounced results than the one obtained from the GR Teukolsky framework.
+The inclusion of the correction coming from the MTE introduces changes in the dephasings.
+The constraint on $Q$ changes from $\sim 5\times 10^{-6}$ to $\sim 10^{-6}$ for $e_0=0.1$ to $e_0=0.85$.
+It is apparent from Fig. (\ref{fig:dephasing1}) and (\ref{fig:dephasing2}) that the dephasing that comes from the MTE approach is more than the one obtained from the DF-Teukolsky equation. \end{alphalist}